wxcctechsummit/holcct2107/labslive/lab4.md

 ### 5. Change the previous flow with Skill based routing queue

 - Open the Flow created before and click on Queue Contact node (Team1) and change the queue from Queue_Dummy to Queue_SBR
-- Skill Requirement Details –>Select Skill and condition Under value –
+- Skill Requirement Details  > Select Skill and condition Under value –
 Skill Requirements